onqtam/headjack/docs/why/THE_WAY_FORWARD.md

 > "We human beings are still divided into nation states, but these states are rapidly becoming a global civilization…We are attempting to survive our time so we may live into yours.
 We hope, some day, having solved the problems we face, to join a community of galactic civilizations." - [Message for extra-terrestrial life inscribed on the Golden Record aboard the Voyager One space probe in 1977](https://www.linkedin.com/pulse/evolving%2Dthrough%2Dbottleneck%2Drobert%2Dcobbold%2D1qgpe/#:~:text=We%20human%20beings%20are%20still%20divided%20into%20nation%20states%2C%20but%20these%20states%20are%20rapidly%20becoming%20a%20global%20civilization%E2%80%A6We%20are%20attempting%20to%20survive%20our%20time%20so%20we%20may%20live%20into%20yours.%20We%20hope%2C%20some%20day%2C%20having%20solved%20the%20problems%20we%20face%2C%20to%20join%20a%20community%20of%20galactic%20civilizations.)

+> "Newton's third law.
+You've got to leave something behind." - [Cooper, Interstellar (2014)](https://www.imdb.com/title/tt0816692/quotes/?item=qt2373887&ref_=ext_shr_lnk)

+> "When everything seem to be going against you, remember that the airplane takes off against the wind, not with it." - [Henry Ford](https://www.goodreads.com/quotes/107178-when-everything-seem-to-be-going-against-you-remember-that)

 > "Nothing is more powerful than an idea whose time has come." - [Victor Hugo](https://www.goodreads.com/quotes/381646-nothing-is-more-powerful-than-an-idea-whose-time-has)

 > "No army can withstand the strength of an idea whose time has come." - [Victor Hugo](https://www.goodreads.com/quotes/2302-no-army-can-withstand-the-strength-of-an-idea-whose)

+> "If you don't believe me or don't get it, I don't have time to try to convince you, sorry." - [Satoshi Nakamoto](https://www.goodreads.com/quotes/10722205-if-you-don-t-believe-me-or-don-t-get-it-i)

 ██████████████████████████████████████████████████████████████████
 # SECTION: Evolution's Arrow